 DC: Illiquid investment, asset allocation and performance fees regulations come into force

 The Occupational Pension Schemes (Administration, Investment, Charges and Governance) and Pensions Dashboards (Amendment) Regulations 2023 came into force on 6 April 2023.
 These are the regulations that bring in the requirement for DC schemes in scope to ‘disclose and explain’ their illiquid investment policy and their asset allocation.
 The Regulations also exempt certain performance-based fees from the charge cap.
-See our in-depth insight for further details.
+See our insight for further details.

 Law Commission to review divorce law

 On 4 April 2023, the Law Commission announced that it will be reviewing the laws governing finances on divorce and the termination of a civil partnership – it has been 50 years since the introduction of the Matrimonial Causes Act 1973 (the primary act which governs divorce) and the Government has now requested a review to see if the current law is effective, fair and consistent.
 Within scope will be pension-related orders and whether these are being ‘overlooked’.

 Royal Mail CDC scheme receives Regulator authorisation

 On 13 April 2023, the Pensions Regulator confirmed that it has authorised the UK’s first collective defined contribution scheme, the Royal Mail Collective Pension Plan.
 The legislative framework for Collective Defined Contribution (CDC) schemes was introduced under the Pension Schemes Act 2021.
 Schemes need to meet six ‘stringent’ criteria before they will be authorised including a fitness and proper test, having a sound scheme design and financial sustainability and satisfying certain member communication requirements.
 They are authorised and supervised by the Regulator.